• REDUCED WILDFIRE DANGER IN THE EAST BAY HILLS with our ongoing community educational outreach, and legal efforts.

 • MAINTAINING HOMEOWNER PROPERTY VALUES by protecting houses from wildfire while preserving forests and wildlands in our backyards.
 Our prized and cherished undeveloped lands are why so many of us moved here in the first place, and love living here.
 We’re privileged and grateful to call this beautiful, unique place home, and this motivates us to dig deep and do the work necessary to protect and preserve it.
 CLICK HERE TO SUPPORT HCN's VITAL WORK.

-• KEEPING "HANDS-OFF" OUR LOCAL NATURE so it teems with a rich diversity of tree, plant and animal communities.
-Wild places should not be endlessly "managed" with what amount to massive "gardening" projects involving chainsaws and herbicides.
-Wild nature—wild plants and animals—left undisturbed, benefits everyone in our extended human community of Alameda and Contra Costa Counties, physically, emotionally and spiritually.
+• KEEPING "HANDS-OFF" OUR FRAGILE NATURE keeps it both wildfire-resistant and healthy, teeming with a rich, natural diversity of tree, plant and animal communities.
+Wild places are too often overly "managed" with what amount to massive gardening projects involving chainsaws and toxic herbicides.
+Our precious wildlife preserves, open spaces and non-urban parks, left undisturbed by human interference, is almost always healthier for its wild flora and fauna — and safer for us humans to visit.
+Thus everyone in our human community of Alameda and Contra Costa Counties, benefits physically, emotionally and spiritually.